evo-biomech/scAnt/README.md

 # scAnt - Open Source 3D Scanner

 **scAnt** is an open-source, low-cost macro 3D scanner, designed to automate the creation of digital 3D models of insects of various sizes in full colour. **scAnt** provides example configurations for the scanning process, as well as scripts for stacking and masking of images to prepare them for the photogrammetry software of your choice.
-Some models generated with **scAnt** can be found on http://bit.ly/ScAnt-3D as well as on our [Sketchfab Collection](https://sketchfab.com/EvoBiomech/collections/scant-collection)!
+Some examples of models generated with **scAnt** can be found on http://bit.ly/ScAnt-3D as well as on our [Sketchfab Collection](https://sketchfab.com/EvoBiomech/collections/scant-collection)!

 ![](images/model_collection_showcase_04.png)